ethereum-optimism/optimism/README.md

-# The Optimistic Ethereum Spec
+# The Optimism Spec

-This repository holds the work-in-progress specification for the next version of Optimistic Ethereum.
+This repository holds the work-in-progress specification for the next version of Optimism.

 This spec is developped iteratively, specifying a rollup of increasing complexity.
 The current stage specifies a "rollup" whose only transactions are